randomze/AutonomousVehicle/README.md

 each within a discrete number of options.
-Each of these controllers is tested on a set of different trajectories, with different path characteristics (sharper turns, larger straight stretches, etc.), then measuring a set of relevant metrics, like the average tracking error, average velocity error, etc. These are then used to determine a cost function for each controller.
+Each of these controllers is tested on a set of different trajectories, with different path characteristics (sharper turns, larger straight stretches, etc.), then measuring a set of relevant metrics, like the average tracking error, average velocity error, etc. These are then used to determine a cost for each controller.
 The controller that minimizes this cost function is considered the optimal controller.
 The default controller for the simulator is the one determined through this mean.

 To run each of these tests, the user must run the following command: